Frequently Asked Questions

 • Please bring a copy of your Eventbrite registration (e-copy or printed) and your ID.

-• The conference is in English to cater to everyone attending, from Brussels and beyond.
+• Both days of the conference are in English to cater to everyone attending, from Brussels and beyond.

-• No, FARI 2024 Conference is an in-person event.
+• No, the FARI Brussels Conference is an in-person event.
 However, please stay tuned on FARI’s YouTube channel for the highlights of the conference.

 Program

-• This year’s conference is bringing experts from public, private, and academic sectors who are engaging in initiatives on AI for the common good.
-For a complete list of speakers, please refer to this year’s programme here.
+• The 2026 conference brings experts from public, private, and academic sectors who are engaging in initiatives on AI for the common good.

-• Yes, participants are encouraged to network during breaks and the cocktail party.
+• Yes, participants are encouraged to network during breaks.

 Logistics and Accessibility